Welcome to Thibaut Germain’ webpage!

 My research interests lie at the intersection of machine learning, geometry, and dynamical systems.
 More specifically, I focus on developing machine learning methods tailored to dynamical systems and time series, with a particular emphasis on the interpretability, comparison, and transport of dynamic behaviors.

-Since March 2025, I have been a postdoctoral researcher at Centre de Mathématiques Appliquées de Polytechnique (CMAP), working with Karim Lounici and Rémi FLAMARY on domain adaptation for stochastic dynamical systems through their transfer operators.
+Since March 2025, I have been a postdoctoral researcher at Centre de Mathématiques Appliquées de Polytechnique (CMAP), working with Karim Lounici and Rémi Flamary on domain adaptation for stochastic dynamical systems through their transfer operators.

 Before, I was PhD student at Centre Borelli, a research lab from ENS Paris-Saclay under the supervision of Charles Truong and Laurent Oudre.
 I developed shape-based methods tailored for the discovery and statistical analysis of time series patterns with a particular focus on biomedical applications [thesis pdf].